-If you describe your product as 'lean' it should not contain more than 7% fat.
-There is no fat limit set for 'extra lean' mince but if you describe your product as such it should contain considerably less than 7% fat.
+If you describe your product as 'lean', it must not contain more than 7% fat.
+There is no fat limit set for 'extra lean' mince, but if you describe your product as such, it should contain considerably less than 7% fat.

-Where a meat is named (for example, minced beef) then no other meats can be present.
+Where a meat is named (for example, minced beef), no other meats can be present.